-Measurable Goal 1a MoDOT will track how many visitors have used our storm water webpage (www.modot.org/stormwater) (Appendix A) and content on the webpage each year and continually update the page with the best available information on MoDOT's role as a TS4 Purpose Statement The world wide web allows for reaching an untold number of audiences by providing a 24-7, 365 days a year platform to educate and receive feedback from the public on stormwater issues.
+Measurable Goal 1a Purpose MoDOT will track how many visitors have used of webpage (www.modot.org/stormwater) (Appendix A) the webpage each year and continually update the paravailable information on MoDOT's role as a TS4 The world wide web allows for reaching an untold number by providing a 24-7, 365 days a year platform to educe and content on age with the best ber of audiences

+Statement feedback from the public on stormwater issues.

 Intended Outcome The intended outcome is to draw visitors to the site for educational purposes as well as provide an avenue for the public to identify stormwater issues they observe in their areas.
 Assessments will be evaluated on an annual basis with an intended positive trend through the permit cycle.
 Trends will be used to evaluate the usefulness of material included on the site.
-Annual Performance o MoDOT's Stormwater web page er Brochure viewings 887 15 nit viewings 5 The SMP 0 39 removal fact sheet 2 Progress Satisfied: Yes:⊠ No:□ Explanation MoDOT has definitely seen an increase in usage of the stormwater web page over the course of the permit cycle.
-In the first year of the permit, website hits were 308.
-In this final year of the permit cycle, there was a 28% decrease in internet traffic from last year but still a 288% increase over the first year of the permit cycle.
+Annual Performance

+Visitors to MoDOT's Stormwater web page

+Stormwat er Brochure viewings

+TS4 Perm nit viewings

+The SMP viewings

+The snow removal fact sheet

+Progress Satisfied: Yes:□ No:□

+Explanation